corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 {{< note >}}
-You may connect to the database as any user with administrative permissions to the schema, as long as you set the default schema for the sessions pointing to the schema where tables need to be created e.g. for PostgreSQL run the following statement before executing the DDL script:
+You may connect to the database as any user with administrative permissions to the schema, as long as you set the default schema for the sessions pointing to the schema where tables need to be created.

+For example, for PostgreSQL run the following statement before executing the DDL script:

 ```none